Summer Challenge: Keeping the Mind from Going on Vacation

 Participants receive a free book just for signing up.

-In addition to an end-of-summer scholarship drawing, libraries will be host drawings for fun donated prizes such as Giants tickets, museum passes, gift cards and more for children who visit the library and attend activities, performances and events.
+In addition to an end-of-summer scholarship drawing, libraries host drawings for fun donated prizes such as Giants tickets, museum passes, gift cards and more for children who visit the library and attend activities, performances and events.

 Summer Learning Challenge activities and ideas for kindergartners through fifth graders: